nathmota/funda-analysis/docs/index.md

 The data were collected on the 10th and 11th of April, 2024, which means that the dataset for this case study includes all the housing property listings **available** for sale during **that period**.

-The raw scraped dataset contains following columns:
+The raw scraped dataset contains the following columns:

 1. url
 2. price